 The requirements for forest and tree conservation are contained in the Montgomery County Forest Conservation Law.
-A Forest Conservation Plan is required as part of the preliminary/site plan and special exception and mandatory referral applications.
+A Forest Conservation Plan is required as part of the preliminary/site plan and conditional use (formerly termed special exception) and mandatory referral applications.
 Guidelines for determining priority areas and details for submission of Forest Conservation Plans are included in the most recent version of Trees: Approved Technical Manual.